 Not sure what to do or unsure on where to start?
 Hire an expert consultant with experience in the cannabis industry!

-Sapphire Risk Advisory Group has written over 200 city/state applications for dispensaries and cultivation facilities in 24 states, including Illinois in the last round.
-Our professionally written security sections have received an average score of 96%.
-Additionally, we have managed the build outs of over 50 successful cannabis businesses and trained several staffs on security awareness and protocols.
+Sapphire Risk Advisory Group has written over 300 city/state applications for dispensaries and cultivation facilities in 24 states, including Illinois in the dispensary round.
+Our professionally written security sections have received an average score of 94%.
+Additionally, we have managed the build outs of 60 successful cannabis businesses and trained several staffs on security awareness and protocols.

 Let our success be your success!
 How can we help you open your business?

-Our experience and expertise is also applicable for some security adjacent sections and services.
-For the Illinois application we are equipped to assist with Exhibit G: Recalls, Quarantine, and Destruction Plan, Exhibit I: Inventory Monitoring and Recordkeeping Plan, and Exhibit J: Proposed Floor Plan.
+Our experience and expertise is also applicable for some security-adjacent sections and services.
+For the Illinois application we are equipped to assist with Exhibit B.) Suitability of the Employee Training Plan and the recall plan portion of Exhibit E.) Product Safety and Labeling Plan.
+We can also contribute security elements to the Local Community/Neighborhood Report portion of the Exhibit M.) Optional Bonus Section.

 It’s a lot of work, so don’t do it alone!
 Connect with us today for a free consultation and let us help you succeed in the cannabis industry.